-Daniela Schönbächler’s commissioned artworks Lantern and Oculus, located at the Bonn Square entrance to Westgate Oxford, have been conceived in collaboration with Dixon Jones Architects.
-The two artworks, integrated within the architecture of Westgate, serve as visual markers for the scheme and herald the route-map of art commissions that form the Westgate Public Art Programme.
+Daniela Schönbächler’s artworks The Lantern and Oculus, located at the Bonn Square entrance to Westgate Oxford, have been conceived in collaboration with Dixon Jones Architects.
+The Lantern, atop the right-hand skyline of the main entrance is realized in a multi-faceted structure of various coloured glass panes delicately framed in steel, inspired by historical window constructions in some of the early and important glass windows in Oxford University buildings.
+The Oculus marks the entrance to Westgate as a significant architectural element underscored and complimented by the artist’s intervention of a floating vertical glass curtain.
+The artworks serve as visual markers for the scheme and herald the route-map of art commissions that form the Westgate Public Art Programme.

-William Cobbing’s commission, Paradise Garden is a serial sculpture, comprising seven quarried stone boulder forms, each inlaid with ceramic tiles referencing the archaeology, history and the flora of the ancient site of Greyfriars Place.
-The constellation of sculptures complements the landscaping design with a rich material quality, presenting the public with a tactile experience and an invitation to reflect upon the history of the site.
+William Cobbing’s commission, Paradise Garden is a serial sculpture, comprising seven quarried stone boulders, each inlaid with ceramic tiles referencing the archaeology, history and the flora of the ancient site of Greyfriars Place and depicting the herbal plants once grown in the area.